philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 Well, what is intriguing is that we have returned to the world of terms.
 Egraphs are too aggressively optimized, every notion of context is screwed up and trying to get them back is a backwards feeling battle.
 Lambdas, AC, etc are more straightforward to talk about in the completion context.
 So by pumping the intuition and observations of both sides I think there are interesting things to find.

-The egraph world has the notion of e-matching, which I haven't at all touched in this post.
-This exact notion of ematching is not so obvious I think from the completion perspective.
-That a completed rewrite system defines a set of terms that you should search over isn't so obvious.
-I don't know how to map [relational ematching](https://arxiv.org/abs/2108.02290) back over to completion (yet).

-The notions of analyses and lattices from egraphs are new I believe from a completion perspective.

 [Superposition](https://eprover.org/EVENTS/Superposition-25.html) is roughly completion under hypothetical contexts.
 You need to carry along the assumptions you used to get to deriving rewrite rule Equality saturation ought to be implementable as an incomplete strategy of superposition.
 I do not consider this incompleteness to negate it's use.
 Prolog and datalog are incomplete strategies for resolution.
 They are very operationally useful and map better into inference rules, which is closer to what I care about than first order logic is.

 There's a nice little chart of analogies